 I am the Pastor of Mattituck Presbyterian Church in Long Island, New York.
-I started at Mattituck, June of 2021, and come to Long Island after three years of working on a new church development in South Carolina.
-(See my full bio, below)
+I started at Mattituck in June of 2021, and came to Long Island after three years of working on a new church development in South Carolina.

 I grew up on Capitol Hill, in Washington D.C..
 My Dad worked in the Senate, and my Mom taught at Howard University.